22 Missing Data

 Do not confuse MCAR with MAR, despite their similar names.

-As we can see informally from TODO figref, conditioning on age blocks the path between \(R\) and any other variable; it would seem that conditioning on \(R = 1\) (and hence doing a complete cases analysis) would not open any new causal paths.
-We will formalize this in Section 21.2, as the causal analysis is not quite so easy, but in general a complete cases analysis is suitable when data is missing at random.
+As we can see informally from the diagram, conditioning on demographics blocks the path between \(R\) and any other variable; it would seem that conditioning on \(R = 1\) (and hence doing a complete cases analysis) would not open any new causal paths.
+We will formalize this in Section 22.2, as the causal analysis is not quite so easy, but in general a complete cases analysis is suitable when data is missing at random.

 Of course, it was easy to determine that this situation is MAR because I made it up and specified the missingness depended only on observed variables.
 In a real situation, you may not know what variables cause missingness, or know whether you have observed all such variables.
 Because, by definition, we have no data on unobserved variables, there is no test we can conduct to determine whether missingness is associated with them, and no procedure that can tell us definitely that data is MAR.
 The decision can only be made based on substantive understanding of how the data was collected.